Midsumma Carnival Info

 Midsumma Carnival highlights the opening weekend of the three-week Festival each year.
 Midsumma Carnival is an iconic outdoor celebration that has become one of the biggest highlights in the LGBTIQA+ annual calendar.
 The event provides a fitting opening to the festival each year.
-In itself, Carnival is a huge single-day event running from 11am until 10pm in Alexandra Gardens in Melbourne’s CBD, with a massive set up and overall coordination required for delivery each year.
+In itself, Carnival is a huge single-day event, usually running from 11am until 10pm in Alexandra Gardens in Melbourne’s CBD, with a massive set up and overall coordination required for delivery each year.

 Midsumma Carnival attracts a broad attendance across age ranges and demographics, truly celebrating a day of inclusion and diversity in all its forms.

 This popular annual event is free to the public and typically attracts around 120,000 people.

 What to see at Midsumma Carnival

-Each year, Midsumma Carnival brings back the audience favourites (yes and the dog show) and adding a pinch of lip-syncing, drag dazzling, stellar acts, fine food and a pop-up bar.
-You can peek at the festival program with bite sized performances, relax in the chill-out zone, meet friends in the family domain, tackle the sports precinct and stay cool in the under 18s area.
+Each year, Midsumma Carnival brings back the audience favourites (yes, and the dog show) plus adding a pinch of lip-syncing, drag dazzling, stellar acts, fine food and a pop-up bar.
+The stage performances give you a peek at the upcoming festival program, with bite-sized performances.
+Relax in the chill-out zone, meet friends in the family domain, tackle the sports precinct or stay cool in the under 18s area.
 The full day of activities leads into the evening of T Dance, featuring a fantastic line-up of sassy sounds and DJs.

 Precincts: Sports, Youth, Family, Tea Tent (for older audiences) and a Chill Out Zone.

 Stages: Multiple stages are programmed throughout the day, with the T Dance line-ups being presented in the evening on the Main and Picnic Stages.
-The day-time programming for Carnival is focused around performers registered within the Midsumma Festival program, to provide maximum promotional opportunities for these artists/events; supplemented with guest artists and key fun community events specifically devised for the day.
+The day-time programming for Carnival is focused around performers registered within the Midsumma Festival program, to provide maximum promotional opportunities for these artists/events, supplemented with guest artists and fun community events specifically devised for the day.

 Midsumma Carnival Dog Show: The iconic Midsumma Dog Show is a crowd favourite.
 A fun day out in the park with your pooch where you and your pet can win prizes, judged by a panel and celebrated by the audiences.
 Categories include: Cutest Bitch; Sexiest Stud; Best Trick; Best Dressed; Best Owner/Dog Combo; and then the ultimate Best Dog Overall.